dulanachathurma/dulanachathurma/README.md

 🇵🇪 🇬🇧 🇺🇸 🇳🇿...✈️
 I am also hoping to obtain a related degree from a good university abroad , after this degree , it I get a chance, through a scholarship.✊

+"I work to a daily schedule and make creative and spiritual decisions about anything, I also have good architectural design skills innately."
+"I am a campus selected student with high results at the right age, and I have been the first in the school many times since my childhood."

 ---